nih-cfde/the-fair-cookbook/content/recipes/Discoverability/lincs.md

       )
       yield file
       # each file is in the collection
-      yield c2m2_level_1.file_in_collection(
+      yield C2M2.file_in_collection(
         file_id_namespace=file.id_namespace,
-        file_id=file.id,
+        file_local_id=file.local_id,
         collection_id_namespace=collection.id_namespace,
-        collection_id=collection.id,
+        collection_local_id=collection.local_id,
       )

 ```

-With this, we have already satisfied a C2M2 Level 0 instance, but ideally we'll go a step further to C2M2 Level 1 which has more annotations including information about Subjects and Biosamples, for more information refer to the [C2M2 Level documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/#c2m2-richness-levels).
+With this, we have already satisfied a C2M2 Level 0 instance, but ideally we'll go a step further to C2M2 which has more annotations including information about Subjects and Biosamples, for more information refer to the [C2M2 Level documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/#c2m2-richness-levels).

 #### Step 3.3: Subjects & Biosamples